geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 Actually, Woze you said that you've seen some problems around ResNet on 5090s.
 I don't know.
 I just tried to repro this on the single 5090.
-Like with Beam and just, it was fine.
+Like with BEAM and just, it was fine.
 So if you have any details, it would be good to know.

 ##### **Chenyu** [[00:14:50](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=890)]